mediacloud/story-indexer/doc/metadata.md

 ##### via (str)

 Describes how/where the story was acquired from, for human consumption.
-May be the name of a file (forensic).
+Generally added by the Queuer and may be the name of a file (forensic).

 #### http_metadata